akshaycisco/DenverCC2019/ENLab.md

  ## Excercise 3: Access DNA Center API with Postman
   	1) Open Postman App on Desktop
-	2) Ignore prompt for Updates & close all Pop-up windows
-	3) Make sure you see the Collections & Environment
-		* Click Import - Top Left corner
-		* Choose File -> code/dnav3-code/postman/(all-files) -> Click Import
-	4) Go to Collections -> 'dnav3-dnac-nbapi-hello-network'
+	2) Go to Collections -> 'dnav3-dnac-nbapi-hello-network'
 		Make sure Environment on Top right is set to -> 'dnav3-dnac-nbapi-hello-network'
-	5) First lets get our Access token a.k.a Ticket Collections ->'dnav3-dnac-nbapi-hello-network'->'1.Ticket' -> Send-Post request Expected output:
+	3) First lets get our Access token a.k.a Ticket Collections ->'dnav3-dnac-nbapi-hello-network'->'1.Ticket' -> Send-Post request Expected output:
 			200 OK
 			Token:"...."
-	6) Using the Access Token from previous step we will send GET request to list all Network Device information Collections ->'dnav3-dnac-nbapi-hello-network'->'2.Network Device' -> Send-GET request Expected output:
+	4) Using the Access Token from previous step we will send GET request to list all Network Device information Collections ->'dnav3-dnac-nbapi-hello-network'->'2.Network Device' -> Send-GET request Expected output:
 			200 OK